debuggingfuture/geist/README.md

 ## 🤖 Geist

 Decentralized Autonomous Website Builder.
+Wallet whitelist for Private Previews.
+Trustless Deployment after proposal voting.

+Make websites truely decentralize by remove trust assumptions in development & deployment, good bye to seat based pricing for collaborations.
-DAO collaborate and vote builds, reduce trust assumptions of website deployment by introducing zk proofs and custom ENS resolver.
+Allow DAOs to have private preview on websites collaborate and vote builds, reduce trust assumptions of website deployment by introducing zk proofs and custom ENS resolver.

 ## What